skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 >
 > * Actually, you can just evade the Black Mage again.
 Surprisingly, you will still find him running around the grotto even on Disc 4.
 Thanks to Kamy41 for testing and confirming this in 2015.
 > * It's assumed that you fight the battle, but you stand to save between 40 seconds to over a minute by skipping it.
-> * If you defeat the Black Mage and pick up the soldier's Gizamaluke Bell you'' be left with 1 bell and 1 closed door, at which point it will be up to you to decide what to do here on Disc 4.
+> * If you defeat the Black Mage and pick up the soldier's Gizamaluke Bell you'll be left with 1 bell and 1 closed door, at which point it will be up to you to decide what to do here on Disc 4.
 > * The Gizamaluke Bell is just as unique a key item as the Athlete Queen or the coffees.
 Even if you decide to use it on Disc 4 to open the last door, it will still be visible that you got all of the bells.
 Or you can just leave the mage alone forever.

 * Leave the grotto and save about halfway to Burmecia.